-The maximum in the annual distribution of stormy

-days is at the height of the summer season in July for all regions in Bulgaria.
-For cases from group I (Fig. 2a) this result coincides with the observed maximum in the monthly distribution of thunderstorm days for East Bulgaria.
+The maximum in the annual distribution of stormy days is at the height of the summer season in July for all regions in Bulgaria.
+For cases from group I this result coincides with the observed maximum in the monthly distribution of thunderstorm days for East Bulgaria.
 It takes place a month later than for other parts of the country (Bocheva et al., 2013).

-Stormy days in the southern regions of the country, especially those connected with torrential precipitation over 60 mm/24h, are evenly distributed by month.
 For regions from North Bulgaria all days from group II occur only during the warm half of the year during the studied period.
-In the same time, the potentially dangerous precipitation events, attended by thunderstorms during the cold half of the year, are typical for SC Bulgaria (about 40% of all cases).
-Some cases from group II (Fig. 2b) are observed in SW Bulgaria from October to December (first half of the cold season).
+In the same time they are typical for SC Bulgaria (about 40% of all cases take place in winter).
+Some cases from group II are observed in SW Bulgaria from October to December (first half of the cold season).